ngzhekai/obsidian-note-sync/T NS3131/Module Test Notes.md

 	+ The AAA server compares the user-supplied authentication data with the user-associated data stored in its database, and if the credentials match, the user is granted with the network access.

 + Authorization

 	+ defines what rights and services that the end user is allowed to have once network access is granted.

+	+ this might include providing an IP address, invoking a filter to determine which applications or protocols are supported, and so on.

+> Authentication and authorization are usually performed together in an AAA-managed environment.

 + Accounting

 	+ provides the methodology for collecting information about the end user's resource consumption, which can then be processed for billing, auditing, and capacity-planning purposes.